kschuler/guide/tools/computer-setup.md

 pip install pyglet
 ```

 You should be all set to [run my experiments](../current/how-to-run.md) on your computer.
+To see the complete list of added software that I install on my personal computer, go to my [software list](hardware-and-software.md#software).

 [1]:	http://www.audacityteam.org/download/mac/